 - Learn about projects and solutions near you.

 - Grow your expertise at regular meetings with your peers.

 - Be a recognized leader on behalf of the GLSLA-area trenchless community.

 - Present your technical paper at local seminars and conferences.

 - Write articles for Trenchless/Sans Trenchee Journal.

 - Serve on a committee or the chapter board.

 - Help get the word out on local projects and trenchless news.

 NASTT student resources engage students in trenchless technology to help them start their career empowered by professional networks, education and knowledge, research, volunteer experience, and NASTT awards and scholarships.

 - Education and Training.
-The Education and Training Committee coordinates and promotes educational workshops and seminars that are co-sponsored with the Centre for Expertise and Research on Infrastructures in Urban Areas (CERIU), Centre for Advancement of Trenchless Technologies (CATT), and National Research Council (NRC).
-To get involved or for more information, please contact Bill Garibaldi, Chair.
+The Education and Training Committee coordinates and promotes educational workshops and seminars.
+To get more involved, please contact Bill Garibaldi, Chair.